This article provides some useful information for life jacket users which may help you self Service your Lifejacket.

 The first consideration is whether you need manual or auto inflate.
 Manual inflate might be for someone who is often immersed in water and for whom an auto inflate would mean constant inflation and re-arming.
 You need to consider as well though that in cold water it isn’t always easy to initiate manual inflation.

 Once you have decided whether auto or manual, ongoing costs are one factor you should consider as in the main all three common makes are pretty good inflators.
-A simple Google Search will identify that you can buy unbranded re-arming kits for HR and UML inflators in many places at competitive prices.
+A simple internet search will identify that you can buy unbranded re-arming kits for HR and UML inflators in many places at competitive prices.
 Branded re-arming kits are usually more expensive, sometimes double the price.
 Many branded spares are often just standard HR or UML Spares nicely packaged in a blister pack or on a header card.

 My preference is for a device fitted with a Halkey Roberts such as the V90000 Apha Auto or a United Moulders device such as the UML5 or Pro Sensor Elite, unless I have a good reason not to.
 If I keep the lifejacket for several years it may well save me more than the original price of the lifejacket in ongoing maintenance and replacement parts.